 All admitted, Emergency Department, procedural, and surgical patients

-- Community clergy/spiritual support allowed and not included as the one visitor.
+- Doulas and community clergy/spiritual support allowed and not included as the one visitor.

-- Patients with disabilities who require assistance because of their disability are allowed one designated support person (DSP) per day for the duration of their stay.
-A DSP does not exclude or prohibit a visitor, as above.
+- Patients with disabilities who require assistance because of such disability are allowed one support person per day for the duration of their stay.

 Bon Secours continues to monitor the latest data trends in our facilities and communities to ensure visitation polices and services provided are appropriate to keep patients, visitors, associates and providers safe.
 In addition to completing universal screening checks for all associates, patients and visitors, Bon Secours continues to implement physical distancing in congregate settings, and frequent cleaning of high-touch areas.

 The following precautions will be asked of all visitors: